bubnicbf/etl-design-challenge/ingest_data_flow/README.md

 	- SplitText processor to separate values within fields
 - De-identify data as necessary
 	- Apply data masking or encryption as necessary

-3. Transform the validated data using the Data Flow activity in Azure Data Factory, which provides a visual interface to build data transformations using a drag-and-drop interface.
-This may include additional data transformations, de-identification, or data enrichment.

 - Validate Data using NiFi
 	- Develop validation scripts to verify data quality
 	- Configure validation processors to execute validation logic